 We encourage proposals that seek to improve UMA’s engagement with Diversity, Equity, and Inclusion issues.
 By UMA, we mean on the Augusta or Bangor campus, at any UMA Center, and/or for online or distance students regardless of location.
-Projects must conclude by May 31st.
+See below for mini-grants funded last year.

 Priority will be given to projects supporting Strategy 5: Foster Inclusion in UMA’s 2021-2025 Strategic Plan.

 Options might include, but are not limited to:

 - Creating a stipend for a student worker/intern for DEI related work.

 - Funding a guest speaker or speaker series.

 - Working with a community organization to sponsor workshops or training.

 - Underwriting a project to assist UMA student equity and inclusion.